Robin Robertson Starr

 Chief of Education and Training

 Sarah became a member of the Richmond SPCA team in 2001 and currently serves as the organization’s chief of education and training.
-Sarah and her staff manage the behavior helpline, youth humane education programs, adult education via Pet University seminars, pet behavior and training, outreach and companionship programs, volunteers and Project Safety Net.
+Sarah and her staff manage the behavior helpline, youth humane education programs, adult education via Pet University seminars, pet behavior and training, outreach and companionship programs.
 The Richmond SPCA has grown to be the largest provider of humane education throughout Central Virginia, and its operating model is emulated by communities across the country through national outreach partnerships.

 Dr. Angela Ivey

 When Dr. Ivey started working at the Richmond SPCA, she thought the position would serve as her transition from private practice ownership to retirement.
 Five years later, that original goal is a mere fantasy!
-Dr. Ivey, director of veterinary services, oversees both spay/neuter clinic operations and in-house shelter pet medicine.
-She manages one of the highest-volume, targeted free and low-cost spay/neuter initiatives in the country while also delivering exceptional medical care to more than 300 shelter pets daily with her dedicated veterinary team.
+Dr. Ivey, director of veterinary medicine, oversees both internal veterinary medicine for homeless dogs and cats in the care of the Richmond SPCA and for owned pets who are patients of the Susan M. Markel Veterinary Hospital.
 She is a graduate of Auburn University School of Veterinary Medicine and worked in private practice for more than 20 years before joining the Richmond SPCA.

 Manager of Admissions